 Keep this medicine where children cannot reach it.

-2.5 mg tablets - light pink, round, film-coated tablets, debossed with '2.5' on one side and plain on the other.
+Light pink, round, film-coated tablets, debossed with '2.5' on one side and plain

 Each tablet contains 2.5 mg zolmitriptan as the active ingredient.